KenKundert/nestedtext/doc/writer.rst

 Deviant Types
 ~~~~~~~~~~~~~

-The *NextedText* format only supports dictionaries, lists, and strings.
+The *NestedText* format only supports dictionaries, lists, and strings.
 By default, *dumps* is configured to be rather forgiving, so it will render many
 of the base Python data types, such as *None*, *bool*, *int*, *float* and
 list-like types such as *tuple* and *set* by converting them to the types